yusukemori97/chef-redis/README.md

 * `redis::server_source` - Uses the recipe crumbs in the Redis cookbook to manage a source compiled Redis instance.

 # CONTRIBUTE:

+Please feel free to add issues, and submit pull requests to our [github](https://github.com/CXInc/chef-redis)!

 # LICENSE & AUTHOR:
 Author:: Miah Johnson (<miah@cx.com>)